Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 ‘The trick to growing azaleas successfully is to get the correct soil pH level,’ says Angharad James, product manager at Phostrogen.
 ‘Azaleas are a member of the ericaceous family, meaning they prefer a more acidic soil to other plants.
 Identify what type of soil you have and how acidic the soil is using a pH tester.
 Acidity is measured using the pH scale which uses a scale between 1-14 – the lower the pH, the more acidic something is, the higher the more alkaline.
 A reading below 7 is considered acidic and above 7 is considered alkaline, while 7 itself is neutral.’

 If your soil is not naturally acidic you can either enrich it using ericaceous compost or use a specialist ericaceous plant food.
 Containing added iron and sulphur, these will help the plant to produce more blooms and keep foliage green and healthy.
 A layer of leaf mould will also help boost acidity levels.

 How to nurture an azalea

 When it comes to keeping your Azaleas strong and healthy there are a few points worth bearing in mind.
-Mulching yearly with a layer of pine bark will help retain moisture and suppress weeds while still maintaining vital acid levels, and this is particularly important if your shrubs are planted in a bright and sunny spot.
+Mulching yearly with a layer of pine bark is a good way of fertilizing azaleas and will help retain moisture and suppress weeds while still maintaining vital acid levels, and this is particularly important if your shrubs are planted in a bright and sunny spot.